This page is not by any authority. But you may find this article concise and useful! Confirm what is written here from other sources.

 Remember HRCT is not recommended if a person is having mild symptoms.
 It exposes the person to 400 times more radiation than a XRay.
 It is not a diagnostic test to determine whether a person is COVID-19 positive or not.
 It is a suggestive procedure that helps in better prognosis.
 The RTPCR and RAT are diagnostic tools.

 Now and then we hear about completion of successful trials of various vaccines.
 Russia first declared its vaccine called 'Sputnik-V' (claiming efficacy rate of more than 90%).
-There are some other vaccines that have successfully completed all the trials; these vaccines also claimed more than 90% efficacy rate.
-India has its indigenous vaccine called 'Covaxin' (BBV152) that has more than 75% efficacy rate!
+There are some other vaccines (mainly mRNA vaccines) that have successfully completed all the trials; these vaccines also claimed more than 90% efficacy rate.
+India's first indigenous vaccine is called 'Covaxin' (BBV152); it has more than 75% efficacy rate!

 We need to take vaccines even if they are not 100% safe and 100% effective.
 We need to take a shot (of vaccine) if our job requires us to meet a lot of people.
 Medical service providers not only need to interact with lots of people and some of them may be carrying SARS-CoV-2; so they need to take vaccine shots.
 If the vaccine is a two dose one, remember to take the second dose of the same vaccine.

 If a person recovers from Covid, s/he may not need vaccination for at least 2-3 months.
 Talk to a primary health worker if the person has taken the first dose of a vaccine before getting Covid.

 Don't rush for a vaccine, nor avoid one.
 If authorities or your physician think you should be vaccinated, let them vaccinate you.